-Thus, airline wood cutlery set is more friendly to the environment.
+Thus, airline wood cutlery set such as disposable bamboo cutlery is more friendly to the environment.

 For restaurants, switching from single-use plastic cutlery to aviation wood cutlery sets has a positive impact on the environment.
 A study by global market research firm Nielsen found that 66 percent of consumers are willing to pay more for products from companies committed to positive environmental change.
 That's up from 33 percent of consumers in 2010.
 It is clear that there is value in the sustainability of aviation wood cutlery sets and the public demand for environmentally conscious businesses.